Skip to main content

 Progress we’ve made in this area

-• Homes NSW in the Department of Communities and Justice, conducted a survey to ge input from the community about delivering better outcomes for people seeking housing and homelessness assistance.
+• The NSW Government conducted a survey to get community input on delivering better outcomes for people seeking housing and homelessness assistance.
 There were an unprecedented 5,000 responses to the survey.
-The Data Analytics Centre, Department of Customer Service assisted Homes NSW to quickly draw insights from the survey responses by conducting an in-depth thematic analysis within 2 weeks using Artificial Intelligence (AI) modelling.
-The analysis provided a holistic view with thematic groupings on areas that NSW Homes should prioritise, maintain or change.
+The NSW Government was able to quickly draw insights from the survey responses by conducting an in-depth thematic analysis within 2 weeks using AI modelling.
+The analysis provided a holistic view with thematic groupings on areas that should be prioritised, maintained or changed.

-• The Data Analytics Centre, Department of Customer Service have developed an interactive tool that allows Revenue NSW to identify non-compliance relating to land tax and duties.
-The tool also includes an efficient, secure and user-friendly chat interface to search for Australian Securities and Investments Commission data.
+• The NSW Government has developed an interactive tool that helps identify non-compliance relating to land tax and duties.
+The AI-powered tool also includes an efficient, secure and user-friendly chat interface to search for Australian Securities and Investments Commission data.

 • NSW school students can safely explore the benefits of generative AI through NSWEduChat.
-By using NSWEduChat, students can engage with AI confidently, knowing it's purpose-built to support teaching and learning in NSW.
-EduChat offers a protected environment that prioritises data privacy and student safety, addressing the potential risks associated with generative AI use, such as exposure to harmful or inappropriate content.
+Students and staff in NSW can engage with AI confidently knowing the tool is purpose-built to support teaching and learning.
+NSWEduChat offers a protected environment that prioritises data privacy and student safety, addressing the potential risks associated with generative AI use, such as exposure to harmful or inappropriate content.

 Share data for more meaningful insights